rousan/linkedin-auto-connect/README.md

-# linkedin-auto-connect
+# LinkedIn Auto Connect Script

-An automation script for connecting with peoples in LinkedIn automatically
+An automation script for connecting with peoples in LinkedIn automatically.